 With such careful stitching by the few Aran sweater makers left, each article of clothing is its own artform which can take up to two months to create.

 Another example of a historical, cultural artifact, one that some may not know has Irish origins, is the Irish tweed hats and coats.
-The weaving and spinning of tweed is actually an integral part of Irish culture, as the tweed industry was the main source of income for many families in Ireland’s northern counties from 1890 to the mid 1900s.
+The weaving and spinning of tweed are actually an integral part of Irish culture, as the tweed industry was the main source of income for many families in Ireland’s northern counties from 1890 to the mid-1900s.

 Tweed weavers were inspired by the colorful, wild northern landscape.
 The craft of working by hand has been passed down for many generations – a fine example of Irish tradition staying true to its roots over time.
 Many families today even use the same looms as their ancestors.